smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 The url <YOUR_OPENHAB>/amazonechocontrol/<YOUR_ACCOUNT>/PROXY/<API_URL> provides a proxy server with an authenticated connection to the amazon alexa server.
 This can be used to call alexa api from rules.

-E.g. to read out the history call from an installation on openhab:8080 with a account named account1:
+E.g. to read out the history call from an installation on openhab:8080 with an account named account1:

 http://openhab:8080/amazonechocontrol/account1/PROXY/api/activities?startTime=&size=50&offset=1